FactoryXCode/MfPack/MfPack/Tools/Latency/ReadMe.md

 Usage:

 1. Add .."/MfPack/Tools/Latency" to your application search path.
-2. Add "MfPack.AudioLatencyTool" in the uses clause.
+2. Add "MfPack.LatencyTool" in the uses clause.
 3. Create the class in your application.
 4. Call Initialize within the method where measurement is needed.
 5. Call Start() just before the code to be measured.